Scientific Resources

 Hyperuricemia: NEXLETOL may increase blood uric acid levels, which may lead to gout.
 Hyperuricemia may occur early in treatment and persist throughout treatment, returning to baseline following discontinuation of treatment.
 Assess uric acid levels periodically as clinically indicated.
 Monitor for signs and symptoms of hyperuricemia, and initiate treatment with urate-lowering drugs as appropriate.

 Tendon Rupture: NEXLETOL is associated with an increased risk of tendon rupture or injury.
-Tendon rupture may occur more frequently in patients over 60 years of age, in those taking corticosteroid or fluoroquinolone drugs, in patients with renal failure, and in patients with previous tendon disorders.
+Tendon rupture may occur more frequently in patients with previous tendon rupture, fluoroquinolone use, corticosteroid use, and over 60 years of age.
 Discontinue NEXLETOL at the first sign of tendon rupture.
 Consider alternative therapy in patients who have a history of tendon disorders or tendon rupture.

 The most common adverse reactions in the primary hyperlipidemia trials of NEXLETOL in ≥2% of patients and greater than placebo were upper respiratory tract infection, muscle spasms, hyperuricemia, back pain, abdominal pain or discomfort, bronchitis, pain in extremity, anemia, and elevated liver enzymes.